Nentershausen, Rhineland-Palatinate: Regular events

 A kermis is held on the second weekend in August.

 Economy and infrastructure

 Important employers are businesses in filling station building, container and machine building, transport technology, building materials (roofing cardboard), plastic processing, Fördertechnik beside crafting operations from construction side industries.

 Many of those in the workforce commute to Limburg, Frankfurt, Montabaur or Koblenz.

 Transport

 The nearest Autobahn interchange is Diez on the A 3 (Cologne–Frankfurt), about 1 km away.

+The nearest train stopS are in Niedererbach and Steinefrenz at the Lower Westerwald railway (RB29).

 InterCityExpress connections are to be had through the railway station at Limburg and Montabaur on the Cologne-Frankfurt high-speed rail line, each just under 12 km away on the A 3.
 There are local public transport connections to Montabaur, Diez, Limburg and Koblenz, and well marked hiking paths around the community.

 Education

 Kindergarten, primary and regional schools; secondary andvocational schools in Montabaur, Diez and Limburg.